thirteendogs/mydietproject/README.md

 ##  ABOUT
 This is a personal project with the idea to make an app to count calories.

-**Frontend tech:** React.js, SASS, axios, react-testing-library and cypress
+**Frontend tech:** React.js, SASS, axios, jest, react-testing-library and cypress

 **Backend tech:** node, express, mongodb and mongoose